A Safe Haven for Education and Growth Teaching PreK3–12th Grade Since 1969

 Any student or their date that does not adhere to the dress code may not be admitted into the dance.
 If a student brings a date from another school, it is their responsibility to make him/her aware of OFA’s dress code policy.
 If a student is in doubt or has any concerns about the appropriateness of their attire, it is their responsibility to seek prior approval from the Principal.

 The Administrator and the class sponsor must approve all activities of a class, and all are under the control of the class sponsor/teacher.
-All dances must be chaperoned by two faculty members, two Board Members, and the Administrator or his/her designee.
+All dances must be chaperoned by four faculty/staff members and the Administrator or his/her designee.

 From time to time, individual student organizations or classes will hold informal dances or sock hops.
 These are approved by the Administrator in advance and must follow the regulations for dances and other student policies.